etijskens/et-micc2/tutorials/TutorialGettingStarted.rst

 unique, and, in addition, confusing to any user that might want to adopt *your* :file:`my_dot_product`.
-A unique name - or at least a name that has not been taken before - becomes really important when you want to publish your code for others to use it (see :ref:`Tutorial-5` for details).
+A unique name - or at least a name that has not been taken before - becomes really important when you want to publish your code for others to use it (see :ref:`publishing` for details).
 The standard place to publish Python code is the `Python Package Index <https://pypi.org>`_, where you find hundreds of thousands of projects, many of which are really interesting and of high quality.
 Even if there are only a few colleagues that you want to share your code with, you make their